-MONTREAL GREEK RADIO-TELEVISION & NEWSPAPER MEDIA GROUP is committed to provide a spotlight for Greek happenings in the city.
+MONTREAL GREEK RADIO-TELEVISION & NEWSPAPER is committed to provide a spotlight for Greek happenings in the city.
 Our Mission Statement is to promote Hellenism of the Diaspora, encourage Hellenes to succeed and spread the story!

 - MONTREAL GREEK TIMES “XPONIKA” Newspaper

 Printed in 10,000 copies and distributed on the first workday of the month to more than 60 Greek Landmark locations in the Greater Montreal Area and Laval.

 Available in all Greek Landmark stores, bakeries, pharmacies, variety stores and Supermarkets in Chomedey Laval, Ville Saint-Laurent, Park Extension, Mile End, Saint-Hubert, Brossard, Pierrefonds, Lasalle, Outremont, New Bordeaux and Downtown Montreal.